naemon/naemon.github.io/documentation/usersguide/clusters.md

 ### Monitoring Host Clusters

 Monitoring host clusters is very similar to monitoring service clusters.
-Obviously, the main difference is that the cluster members are hosts and not services.
+The main difference is that the cluster members are hosts and not services.
 In order to monitor the status of a host cluster, you must define a service that uses the *check_cluster* plugin.
 The service should *not* be associated with any of the hosts in the cluster, as this will cause problems with notifications for the cluster if that host goes down.
 A good idea might be to associate the service with the host that Naemon is running on.
 After all, if the host that Naemon is running on goes down, then Naemon isn't running anymore, so there isn't anything you can do as far as monitoring (unless you've setup <a href="redundancy.html">redundant monitoring hosts</a>)...

-Anyway, let's assume that you have a *check_host_cluster* command defined as follows:
+Let's assume that you have a *check_host_cluster* command defined as follows:

 ```